redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-19-combat-improvement.md

 Do you...

-1. Eliminate the Eagles first, making it a 1 on 1 fighter, however let the Python take the advantage on you?
+1. Eliminate the Eagles first, making it a 1 on 1 fight, however let the Python take the advantage on you?
 2. Or do you ignore the Eagles, letting them attack you throughout the fight, assuming they won’t be able to do too much harm, while you take the advantage on the Python?

 There is no right or wrong answer, even now it’s hard to say, just looking at this as text.
 One would need to be in that situation themselves to truly understand the odds.
 Then of course, there’s also option 3.
 Do not engage.
 Find a different target.
 If you’re not comfortable answering